 Additional information regarding classroom procedures, faculty and academic affairs is available in the Academic Affairs FAQ

-The following COVID-19 Special Faculty and Staff Work and Leave Provisions are effective January 1, 2021 through June 30, 2021 or until revised/rescinded.
-Effective August 12, 2020, the Mandatory Onsite Employee Designations were discontinued.
+The following COVID-19 Special Faculty and Staff Work and Leave Provisions are effective July 1, 2021 through the end of the Public Health Emergency or until revised/rescinded.

 Yes.
 NC 2-1-1 is an information and referral service that people can call to obtain free and confidential information on health and human services resources related to COVID-19.
 You can call 2-1-1 or 888.892.1162 or access the NC 2-1-1 website.
 You can also text COVIDNC to 898211 to register to receive general information and updates about COVID-19 and North Carolina's response to the rapidly evolving situation.
 NC 2-1-1 operates 24 hours a day, seven days a week, 365 days a year and resources are available in most languages.

 The Office of State Human Resources has also created a FAQ for state employees.

 Additional information about testing and contract tracing is available at info.wcu.edu/testing.